Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter/README.md

 ## The NASA formalism for thermochemical data
 ![](Polynomials.png)

 H stands for enthalpy, S for entropy and Cp for heat capacity (R being the gas constant).
+H and S are always given relative to a reference state at 298 K and 1 bar.

-The NASA formalism assumes that any set of thermochemical data on a large range of temperature can be fitted with 4th order polynoms.
+The NASA formalism assumes that any set of thermochemical data on a large range of temperature can be fitted in chunks with 4th order polynoms.
 As H and S are functions of Cp and T, polynomial coefficients are common between them except for a6 (standard heat of formation at 298 K time R) and a7 (standard-state entropy at 298K times R).
 For better accuracy, the data are divided in two sets: low and high temperature.
 The limit between the two is a free parameter to change in order to increase fitting accruracy (what the code does).
 Dividing all data by R avoids the mismatch between Calories and Joules units, which is a common source of error, as there is less than an order of magnitude difference between them.

 ## The NASA formalism for text output
 ![](Polynomials_txt.png)